Webhooks

 Pdf Updated

-The pdfUrl is a link to the api, where the document can be downloded.
+The pdfUrl is a link to the api, where the document can be downloaded.

 {